usafa-astro-331/Astro-331-2023-Spring/lab_04_attitude/README.md

     - Note: this is different than previous labs!
     - 5 V supply comes from 5 V pin of Arduino
 - place IMU and motor driver on FlatSAT
+- place an LED on pin A0 and connect it to ground via a resistor—the short leg must connect to ground.

 ![attitude_bb](sources/attitude_bb.svg)